frabjous/logicpenguin/README.md

 ## License

-Logic penguin is copyright © 2023 by Kevin C. Klement.
+Logic Penguin is copyright © 2023 by Kevin C. Klement.
 This is free software, which can be redistributed and/or modified under the terms of the [GNU General Public License (GPL), version 3](https://www.gnu.org/licenses/gpl.html).

 Penguin logo and icon adapted from a free licensed image by Hannah Hill: <https://freepngimg.com/author/hannahhil-5479>.